 The diagnosis of distal clavicle osteolysis can be usually made by physical examination, although imaging tests may be used to confirm the diagnosis or rule out other causes of shoulder pain.

-The good news is that treatment is usually straightforward – ice, rest, taking an anti-inflammatory, and physical therapy.
+Treatment is usually nonsurgical, and includes icing and resting the shoulder, taking anti-inflammatory medications, and undergoing physical therapy.
 In some instances, surgery may be needed.
 Treatment focuses on reducing pain and minimizing activities that exacerbate the condition while allowing time for the bone to rebuild (remineralization).

 Standard conservative treatment includes: